Kristina01111000/Drws_site/README.md

 how to organize the videos on patreon also? fix the form so people get added to constnat contact -> talk to peepso support

-Ask if he still wants quizzes on the site -> i think so

 see if i can connect the constnat contact form to the pepso form, they sit on top of each other now, they can only do one at a time -> contacted peepso support, currently the sign up for email doesn't go through